Lutie/TTRPG_Rules/terre-exile/docs/lists/weapon.md

 ---
 # Weapon List

 Weapon which bears properties have a minimum quality requirements at least equal to their number of properties.

+<span style="color: red">Note: this list is not accurate since weapons gave Size/Width AND balance as core measures.
+Also most of the weapon's rules have been changed so... everything here is outdated and should be reworked accordingly.</span>

 ## Melee